HirutAssefa/MySQL-Tutorial/README.md

 ## Overview

-This README offers a succinct introduction to the SQL table, "Movies."
+This README offers a succinct introduction to the MySQL table, "Movies."
 This table is designed to facilitate the storage and retrieval of comprehensive information regarding various films.
 It encompasses key data fields, including a unique identifier, film title, director, release year, and film duration in minutes.

 ## Table Structure